OskarHulter/sln-spellbook/src/content/docs/guides/dotnet-unit-testing.md

 ## Refactoring many small methods

-1. seperate methods into seperate classes
+1. separate methods into classes
 2. import them into the composing class

 ```c#